SouthGreenPlatform/VcfHunter/README.md

 All proposed tools described here are written in python and work on linux system To install the tools:

-1.  unzip the tar.gz file with the following command line : tar -xvzf
-2.  open the loca\_programs.conf file
+1. Open the loca\_programs.conf file loacted in ***bin*** folder
-3.  set the path to each programs required
+2. Set the path to each required program.
+If the program is loaded in the environment (available in $PATH), the complete path is not required and then only program name can be set in loca\_programs.conf.
+For example if bwa is already loaded in the environment, put ***bwa = bwa***.
+If bam-readcound is not loaded in the environment put ***bamreadcount = /homedir/gmartin/Programmes/bam-readcount/bin/bam-readcount***
 <br><br><br>

 Dependencies